-Terranigma is a 1996 Action-RPG developed by Quintet Games and published by Enix Corporation in Japan and Nintendo in PAL territories for the Super Nintendo.
-Terranigma was only localized for European and Australian territories and never made it's way to the North American shores.
-Like most of the big RPGs on the SNES, the German and French versions of the game came with an extensive guide book in a big box created by Nintendo of Europe's Club Nintendo editorial staff.
+Terranigma is an action adventure developed by Quintet and published in 1995 by Enix Corporation in Japan and in 1996 by Nintendo across PAL territories for the SNES.
+Like most of the big RPGs released in PAL territories on the SNES, the German and French versions of the game came with an extensive player's guide book in a big box created by Nintendo of Europe's Club Nintendo editorial staff.

 In the distant past the battle between the two sides of light and dark left Earth in a state where no life could grow and the entire surface was scorched completely.

-Below the Earth's surface--and, it seems, on the underside of the crust--remains the last village of Crysta.
-Terranigma follows the journey of Ark, a troublesome teenager who due to curiosity, opens a mysterious box behind a door that was forbidden to enter.
-Little did Ark know that opening this box would lead him on a journey to resurrect the lifeless world above him.
-By opening the box all residents of Crysta were frozen and Ark is told that the only way to release them is to restore the worlds continents by completing five towers which represent each continent.
+Below the Earth's surface--and, it seems, on the underside of the crust--lies the last remaining village of Crysta.
+Terranigma follows the journey of Ark, a teenager whose talent of getting himself into trouble, one day causes him to open a mysterious box behind a forbidden door.
+Little did Ark know that opening this box would lead him on a journey to resurrect the lifeless world above.
+After opening that box, all residents of Crysta are frozen and Ark is told that the only way to release them is to restore the worlds continents by conquering the five towers surrounding Crysta, each representing a lost continent.

 Once the continents are restored, Ark must venture to the surface to restore the Earth to its prior state.
 And so he travels across the lands he had previously resurrected and now must restore life starting with flora, fauna, and finally, people.